 Moving time: 3:43:48 – Distance: 68.2km – Climbing: 922m

-We started our trip at 7 am in Tokyo station, where we boarded the Hokuriku Shinkansen with our bikes packed into rinko bags.
-With no planning whatsoever, we used the time on the train to look at maps, find a campsite, and set the route for the day.
+We started our trip at 7 am in Tokyo station, where we boarded the Hokuriku Shinkansen with our bikes neatly packed into rinko bags.
+With no planning whatsoever, we used the time on the train to look at maps, find a campsite and set the route for the day.

 At Toyama city, we quickly assembled the bikes and left heading north-west.
 Within minutes, we were out of town.
 It turns out that Toyama prefecture has extensive cycling infrastructure.
 Besides the paths on the riverbanks, which are common across Japan, there are also dedicated cycling paths along the coast.

 We followed the Shō river and eventually arrived in Gokayama.
-A narrow valley that extends to Gifu prefecture and is home to Gasshō houses and UNESCO world heritage sites.
+A narrow valley that extends to Gifu prefecture and is home to Gasshō houses and several UNESCO world heritage sites.
 The area is also known for being a long-standing source of hydroelectric power in the region, counting more than 16 dams generating up to 900 MW.
-The oldest dams in the valley were built in the 1920s and are a fascinating industrial heritage of the Shōwa era that is worth visiting.
+The oldest dams in the valley, built in the 1920s, are a fascinating industrial heritage of the Shōwa era.

 Because of the last-minute planning, we took a detour that ended up in a dead-end.
 Komoot is a great route planner, but it’s always better to double-check where it wants to take you.
 This time, the mistake cost us an exploded tube and an additional 10km with 250mt of elevation.
 On the positive side, we got free exercise and more scenic views.